Mangu/azure-iot-hol/module1/README.md

 * To monitor the messages sent to IoT Hub, from the Cloud Shell type `az iot hub monitor-events  -n {hubname}` where {hubname} is th the name of your IoT Hub

-## Connect a device using the IoT Hub client SDK